Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest between the Florida Atlantic Owls (32-3) and Fairleigh Dickinson Knights (21-15) squaring off at Nationwide Arena has a projected final score of 82-65 (according to our computer prediction) in favor of heavily favored Florida Atlantic, so it should be a one-sided matchup.
-The game will tip off at 7:45 PM ET on March 19.
+Sunday's contest that pits the Florida Atlantic Owls (32-3) versus the Fairleigh Dickinson Knights (21-15) at Nationwide Arena should be a lopsided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Florida Atlantic, who is heavy favorites by our model.
+Tipoff is at 7:45 PM ET on March 19.

-Based on our computer prediction, Florida Atlantic is projected to cover the spread (12.5) against Fairleigh Dickinson.
-The two teams are expected to go under the 149.5 total.
+According to our computer prediction, Florida Atlantic is projected to cover the point spread (14.5) against Fairleigh Dickinson.
+The two sides are projected to come in below the 149.5 over/under.

 Florida Atlantic vs. Fairleigh Dickinson Game Info & Odds